fathym-it/docs/docs/getting-started/overview.md

   - Provide best practices in building essential data flows and cloud storage
   - Maximize reusability and save time in data application development

-For setups that would like a hybrid-cloud without Azure connectivity, please visit [Starting without Azure](guides/starting-without-azure)
+For setups that would like a hybrid-cloud without Azure connectivity, please visit [Starting without Azure](guides/starting-without-azure) -->

 ## Enterprise Details

 With the Frathym Framework, everything starts from your enterprise.
-Whether a one man show, or a dev team, your enterprise will allow you to create infrastructure, manage devops and deploy applications.
+Whether a one man show, or a dev team, your enterprise will allow you to manage infrastructure, devops and applications.
 We'll start you on a domain within our control, and provide you the journeys to run on your own domains and even white-label our framework and practices for your end users.

 ![Workspace Setup - Workspace Details](/img/screenshots/workspace-setup-workspace-details.png)